haalrubaye/sudoku-solver/README.md

 # sudoku-solver
 A sudoku puzzle solving algorithm that incorporates a backtracking mechanism.

-No additional modules required for neither the terminal or GUI versions.
+No additional modules required for the terminal or GUI versions.